 - Reduce stress

 Read more about the potential health benefits of non-alcoholic beer in Is Non Alcoholic Beer Good For You? with references to multiple published studies.
-Other questions addressed in the article related to health touch on calories and carbs in non alcoholic beer and gluten free nonalcoholic beer.
+Also learn about na beer calories and carbs in non alcoholic beer.

 Do You Have to be 21 to Buy Non Alcoholic Beer?

 The age required to buy alcohol depends on location.
 In the US, you have to be 21 to buy any product with alcohol in it.
-Non-alcoholic beer and other products labeled “non-alcoholic” can have up to .5% alcohol content.
+Non-alcoholic beer and other products labeled “non-alcoholic” can have up to .5% alcohol content, but usually less.
 This includes kombucha, a fermented tea drink.

 Some non-alcoholic beer has zero alcohol in it, and should technically be legal to purchase under 21.
 However, it can also vary based on state laws as well as the individual stores’ policies.
 Some consider selling anything labeled or marketed as beer as being inappropriate for minors, so they will not sell the product to you if you are under 21.